 The woman sued the doctor for medical malpractice, claiming that she was injured by the doctor’s medical negligence.
 Back in 2013, the parties reached a settlement where the woman would get a payment of $2 million.
 It was not until after that settlement was finalized that the doctor faced any professional sanctions.
 This was nearly 10 years after the surgery that removed the woman’s wrong organ.

 Medical Malpractice Actions in Maryland

 In Maryland, as in Illinois, all physicians have a duty to provide each of their patients with a reasonable level of care.
 This level of care is what one would expect from a professional with the same level of experience as the individual doctor at issue.
-For example, a specialist with 30 years of experience may be held to a higher standard than a doctor just off his or her last year of residency.
+For example, a specialist with 30 over 200over 200 years of combined experience may be held to a higher standard than a doctor just off his or her last year of residency.

 Regardless of the specific standard applied, all doctors should be providing the utmost level of care to their patients, and when they fail to do so injuries can occur.
 When a person is injured by a physician’s negligence–whether that is through a failure to diagnose, improper diagnosis, poorly performed surgery, or any other kind of medical accident–that person may be entitled to monetary compensation for his or her injuries.

 Compensation in a medical malpractice lawsuit often includes amounts for past and future medical bills, past and future pain and suffering, lost wages, lost future wages, and potentially a separate amount for the loved ones of the injured party.
 However, each case is different, and you should speak to a dedicated Maryland medical malpractice attorney before pursuing your case of medical negligence.

 Have You Been Injured by the Mistake of a Doctor?